gmalivenko/pytorch2keras/README.md

 ## Tensorflow.js

-For the proper convertion to the tensorflow.js format, please use a new flag `names='short'`.
+For the proper conversion to a tensorflow.js format, please use the new flag `names='short'`.

 ## How to build the latest PyTorch